EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 ## Aggregate Root ID

 An aggregate root has an identifier.
 This is called the "aggregate root ID".
-It's good practise to have a unique type of ID for every aggregate root.
-This way you'll be sure not to mix them up you have more than one, because that would result in a type error (yay for types).
+It's good practice to have a unique type of ID for every aggregate root.
+This way you'll be sure not to mix them up if you're juggling more than one at the same time, since that would result in a type error (yay for types).

-An aggregate root ID needs to implement the `EventSauce\EventSourcing\AggrgeateRootId` interface.
+An aggregate root ID needs to implement the `EventSauce\EventSourcing\AggregateRootId` interface.

 ```php